jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 # What are Salts & Peppers?

 A salt or pepper is a value added as additional input to a hash function to protect the hash from rainbow table attacks.
-Below we will explain step-by-step how and why this is done.
+Below we will explain step-by-step how and why this is done and what rainbow tables are.

 # Storing Passwords